 Copenhagen, Denmark might not be on everyone’s BUCKET LIST, but it should be.
 What I loved about Copenhagen is exactly what you would think.
 It is magical, unbelievably gorgeous, great eats, and a fun city.
-This danish town should absolutely be on your must-see list if you are heading to Scandinavia.
+The magnificent danish town of Copenhagen should absolutely be on your must-see list if you are heading to Denmark or Scandinavia.

 If you’ve heard of the “Little Mermaid,” and Hans Christian Anderson, you’ll be happy to know this is just one little stop on your visit to Copenhagen.

 Join me as we take a walk around this coastal city on the water for a weekend filled with so much to do and see!
 You will fall in love like millions do a year, including me as you tour Copenhagen.

 With the loyalty points we were collecting and its location we decided staying at the Copenhagen Marriott was a win-win.
 With no car, we wanted to walk around the city on foot and I am so glad we did.
 Our hotel was located absolutely perfectly in relation to all the “sites to see.”

 We also decided to grab a bite to eat at the Marriott because it had great reviews and views of the harbor.

 When you prepare to visit Denmark know before you go that “FOOD” will be the most expensive thing you spend money on.
 Even compared to visiting museums, castles, and attractions, food is #BANK.
 Ha!
 Don’t be surprised if you spend about $40/person for lunch at a BBQ joint or if you are just grabbing a burger.

 I guess it is because it has to travel so far, whatever the reason, just know, you might want to pack a few snacks for your mid-meal.